 It works best when paired with:

-Calorie awareness: Consuming less high fat & high sugar foods.
+Calorie awareness: consuming less high fat & high sugar foods.

-Balanced nutrition: Incorporating more nutritionally dense, high fibre and less processed foods into your diet.
+Balanced nutrition: incorporating more nutritionally dense, high fibre and less processed foods into your diet.

-Regular movement: To strengthen muscle mass, improve heart health and support weight loss.
+Regular movement: to strengthen muscle mass, improve heart health and support weight loss.

 When combined with the introduction of healthy habits, Wegovy is an effective and sustainable weight management treatment for individuals.